The Village of Pampaneira

-- The Atalaya Trail - For more information on this trail read our guide on our full-day hike.
+- The Atalaya Trail - For more information on this trail read our guide on the Atalaya Trail full-day hike.

-- Pampaneira to Bubion - If you are looking for a shorter hike, you can take the path that leads out of Pampaneira and heads up to the next village in the gorge, Bubion.
-The hike just takes a quick 20-minutes, but a warning... it is ALL uphill.
+- Pampaneira to Bubión - If you are looking for a shorter hike you can take the path that leads out of Pampaneira to the next village in the gorge, Bubión.
+The hike takes 20-minutes, but a warning... it is ALL uphill.

-- Capileira to Pampaneira - This is probably the easiest hike and the one to choose if you want something pretty quick, easy enough for the kids, and going DOWNHILL.
-The entire hike will take you about 40-minutes, 20-minutes between each town, and you can also take your time and tour the villages on your way.
-If you don't want to hike back up taxis are available for the quick 5 KM ride back to the top.
+- Capileira to Pampaneira - This is probably the easiest hike and the one to choose if you want something quick and easy.
+It's all DOWNHILL.
+The entire hike will take about 40-minutes, 20-minutes between each town.
+You can take your time and tour the villages on your way.
+If you don't want to hike back up, taxis are available for the quick 5 km ride back to the top.